Nidderdale

-Nidderdale, historically also known as Netherdale, is one of the Yorkshire Dales (although outside the Yorkshire Dales National Park) in North Yorkshire, England.
-It is the upper valley of the River Nidd, which flows east from its source, then south underground for 2 mi and then south-east along the dale, forming several reservoirs including the Gouthwaite Reservoir, before turning east and eventually joining the River Ouse.
+Nidderdale, historically also known as Netherdale, is a valley in North Yorkshire, England.
+It is one of the Yorkshire Dales, which are part of the Pennines.
+It is named after the River Nidd, which rises on Great Whernside at the head of the dale.
+Nidderdale is not within the Yorkshire Dales National Park, but is protected as part of the Nidderdale National Landscape.

 The only town in the dale is Pateley Bridge.
 Other settlements include Wath, Ramsgill, Lofthouse, and Middlesmoor above Pateley Bridge, and Bewerley, Glasshouses, Summerbridge, Dacre, Darley, Birstwith, Hampsthwaite and Kettlesing below Pateley.

 Nidderdale National Landscape

 Nidderdale was designated an Area of Outstanding Natural Beauty in 1994.
 In 2023 AONBs adopted the name National Landscape, to reflect their national importance.
 The NNL covers a much wider area than Nidderdale.
-In addition to Nidderdale itself (above Hampsthwaite), the NNL includes part of lower Wharfedale, the Washburn valley and part of lower Wensleydale, including Jervaulx Abbey and the side valleys west of the River Ure.
+In addition to Nidderdale itself (above Hampsthwaite), the NNL includes part of lower Wharfedale, the Washburn Valley and part of lower Wensleydale, including Jervaulx Abbey and the side valleys west of the River Ure.
 The highest point in the Nidderdale National Landscape is Great Whernside, 704 metres above sea level, on the border with the Yorkshire Dales National Park.

 The NNL Web site provides directions for popular walks and offers information on canoeing and kayaking, caving, climbing, cycling, fishing and horse riding.